 Planned care

 Citizens of EU and non-EU countries or Italian nationals residing abroad who are not registered with the Italian health service may undergo planned cancer diagnostic and therapeutic procedures at the Veneto Institute of Oncology.
-For more information, please contact the appropriate office at direzione.amministrativa.ospedale@iov.veneto.it.
-An initial evaluation will allow you to understand if you can start your journey at our Institute and the estimated costs of your cancer care (see below, “how to start”).
+A first visit, which can be reserved as described below (see “how to get started”), will allow us to understand whether it is possible to start the treatment at our Institute and to define any costs borne by the patient through a cost estimate.

 Patient-borne costs